In Defense of Machines

 To tie this back into the beginning of this post, it is critical to think about technology and machinery in a more nuanced way.
 What purpose do technologies serve, what telos do they have?
 Because if there are ways that our technology can assist in human flourishing, can make it easier to live more human lives—by say, I don’t know, adhering to the fourth commandment—then these are goods that need to be maintained.

-And so the quest to think moving forward is: can machines be enlisted to help resist the megamachine?
+And so the question to think moving forward is: can machines be enlisted to help resist the megamachine?
 What would that look like?

 It might vary from technology to technology.
 But the question should always be asked.
 What does this particular machine, this particular tech, do to human life?
 Does it improve it?
 Does it make it worse?
 How might we wisely and carefully employ technologies (like AI) that seem to do both at once?